MatthijsKamstra/haxejs/haxejs/download.md

 ## Code Editors

-You can find a extensive list on [http://haxe.org/](http://haxe.org/documentation/introduction/editors-and-ides.html)
+You can find a extensive list on [http://haxe.org/](http://haxe.org/documentation/introduction/editors-and-ides.html).
 And even a bigger list on the [old website](http://old.haxe.org/com/ide)...

-(and I see no mentioning of Atom and Brackets.... even more choices)
+(And I see no mentioning of Atom and Brackets.... even more choices)

 **But to keep everything simple**

 ### On Windows

 Install [FlashDevelop](http://www.flashdevelop.org/)

 ### On everything else

 Install [Sublimetext 2](http://sublimetext.com/) with the [haxe sublime2 bundle](https://github.com/clemos/haxe-sublime2-bundle).

-### okay this one is also good for all platforms
+### Okay this one is also good for all platforms

 It's freakish difficult to setup a project, but after that AWESOME!
 [IntelliJ IDEA](http://www.jetbrains.com/idea/) with [Haxe support plugin](https://plugins.jetbrains.com/plugin/6873)